Timeline for the day of the September 11 attacks: 9:00 a.m.

-9:26: Flight 93's pilot, Jason Dahl, replies to Ballinger's text message, "Ed, confirm latest mesg plz – Jason".
+9:26: Flight 93's pilot, Jason Dahl, replies to United Airlines flight dispatcher Ed Ballinger's text message, "Ed, confirm latest mesg plz - Jason".

 9:26: NBC News correspondent Andrea Mitchell reports to MSNBC anchor Lester Holt that a top U.S. government official informed her that one of the two planes that hit the Twin Towers was an American Airlines plane from Boston to Los Angeles that was hijacked.